NathanDawson/NathanDawson/README.md

 #  💻 Nathan Dawson

-`Software Developer | Computer Science Student`
+`Data Analyst | Software Developer | Computer Science Student`

-I am a Computer Science student at Newcastle University, recently completing a year in industry as an Associate Developer at Apexon.I am an aspiring software developer, with hopes of building my version of the digital world one step at a time.
-Multiple languages, frameworks and other technologies excite me, and I have apriations to build many things with all.
+I am a Computer Science student at Newcastle University, recently completing a year in industry as an Associate Developer at Apexon.
+I am an aspiring data analyst / software developer, with hopes of building my version of the digital world one step at a time.
+Multiple languages, frameworks and other technologies excite me, and I have aspirations to build many things with all.

 <a href= "https://www.linkedin.com/in/nathan-dawson-dev/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)" /> </a>
 <a href="mailto:contact@nathandawson.dev"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /> </a>